 A desert-like sweep of short grasses in the southernmost parts of Alberta and Saskatchewan is succeeded further north by fertile grasslands, where millions of ponds provide breeding grounds for half of North America’s ducks, geese, swans and pelicans, and for mosquitoes.
 British Columbia is heavily forested, containing some huge trees including some 1,000 year-old Douglas firs.

 Purple loosestrife (Lythrum salicaria), thought to have arrived from Europe in the 1890s, is causing havoc to wildlife in marshes, ponds and stream banks.
-Arable land comprises 5% of the total land area and forest 34%, there having been no significant loss of forest cover during 1990-2010
+Arable land comprises five per cent of the total land area and forest 34 per cent, there having been no significant loss of forest cover during 1990–2011.

 Heads of Government from Commonwealth member countries mark Commonwealth Day and its theme #TeamCommonwealth